Torrens’ HR, 5 RBIs lift Mariners over Blue Jays 9-3

 TRAINER’S ROOM

-Blue Jays: Springer appeared to sprain his left ankle after bouncing off the wall in the seventh.
-The center fielder landed hard and immediately grabbed his ankle.
-Springer limped off the field to a round of applause after being relentlessly booed in the series. ...
+Blue Jays: Springer sprained his left ankle after bouncing off the wall.
+The center fielder landed hard and immediately grabbed his ankle and fell to the ground.
+He limped off the field to a round of applause after being relentlessly booed in the series. ...
 RHP Nate Pearson (right adductor strain) made a rehab start on Friday, striking out one in an inning for Triple-A Buffalo.

 UP NEXT